Craig Gotsman: Cornell Tech

-Gotsman played a leading role in the formation of the Cornell Tech campus in New York City.
+Gotsman was a member of the leading team in the formation of the Cornell Tech campus in New York City.

 Cornell Tech is an applied sciences campus dedicated to fostering innovation and producing entrepreneurial engineers, a project conceived and driven by former Mayor Michael Bloomberg and the New York City Economic Development Corporation, with the purpose of growing the tech sector of NYC.

-In 2011, Gotsman helped develop the proposal to establish an Applied Sciences campus, submitted by Cornell University and Technion to the City of New York.
+In 2011, Gotsman helped prepare the proposal to establish an Applied Sciences campus, submitted by Cornell University and Technion to the City of New York.
 The proposal subsequently won the bid, competing against a number of groups of international universities, including Massachusetts Institute of Technology and Stanford University.

 Technion was cited as "the MIT of Israel" and a key player because of its innovation culture and contribution to the emergence of Israel as a global technological superpower, as documented in the book "Startup Nation".